Chris Stirewalt on "The Bubble"

 Play Video View Fees

-Prior to joining Fox News Channel, Stirewalt served as political editor for The Washington Examiner where he wrote a twice-weekly column and led political coverage for the newspaper.
+Prior to joining FNC, Stirewalt served as political editor for The Washington Examiner where he wrote a twice-weekly column and led political coverage for the newspaper.
 He also served as politics editor at the Charleston Daily Mail and West Virginia Media.
 Stirewalt began his career at the Wheeling Intelligencer in West Virginia.

 He is a graduate of Hampden-Sydney College in Virginia.